Gustav Metzger

-Gustav Metzger (10 April 1926, Nuremberg – 1 March 2017, London) was a German artist and political activist who developed the concept of Auto-Destructive Art and the Art Strike.
+Gustav Metzger (10 April 1926, Nuremberg – 1 March 2017, London) was a stateless artist and political activist who developed the concept of Auto-Destructive Art and the Art Strike.

 Together with John Sharkey, he initiated the Destruction in Art Symposium in 1966.

 Metzger was recognised for his protests in the political and artistic realms.

 Early life and education

 Metzger was born to Polish Jewish parents in Nuremberg, Germany, in 1926 and came to Britain in 1939 as a refugee under the auspices of the Refugee Children Movement.
 He lost his Polish citizenship and was stateless since the late 1940s.
 He received a grant from the UK Jewish community to study at the Royal Academy of Fine Arts in Antwerp between 1948 and 1949.
 It is with an experience of twentieth century society's destructive capabilities that led Metzger to a concentrated 'formulation of what destruction is and what it might be in relation to art.'

 Metzger became a vegetarian in 1944 and remained a strong advocate of vegetarianism throughout his life.
 He was among the first to take a stand against environmental pollution and nuclear proliferation.